AustinMcGuinn/react-native-build-ios/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-I created this action after reading a blog post by Youssouf EL Azizi which can be found [here](https://www.obytes.com/blog/react-native-github-action)
+I created this action after reading a blog post by Youssouf EL Azizi which can be found [here](https://www.obytes.com/blog/react-native-github-action).
+Youssouf also covers how to set it up for Android.